just-buildsystem/justbuild/doc/concepts/profiling.md

    location object.
  - `<project-id>` is the value specified by the `"project id"` field (or `unknown`).
-The reason that subdirectory is specified separately is to allow projects to set their project id in the committed code base (via rc-file merging) wheras the general logging location can be specified in a machine-specific way.
+The reason that subdirectory is specified separately is to allow projects to set their project id in the committed code base (via rc-file merging) whereas the general logging location can be specified in a user-specific or machine-specific way.
  - `<YYYY-mm-DD-HH:MM>` is the UTC timestamp (year, moth, day, hours, minutes) of the invocation and `<uuid>` is a universally unique id for that invocation (following RFC9562).
 The reason we